-In recognition of Veterans Day on Nov.
+In recognition of on Nov.
 11, Dartmouth is hosting a slate of lectures, ceremonies, and celebrations to honor military service members over the next week.
 Among the events are a formal flag drill and retreat ceremony on the Green and a Veterans Day Remembrance Breakfast, which features noted speakers and guests.

 “Dartmouth is extraordinarily proud of the veterans in our community, including students, faculty, staff, alumni, and their families, who have served our great nation by protecting and defending its people and the freedoms we all enjoy,” says President Philip Hanlon ’77.
 “We honor their achievements and service.”